2022 FALL CELEBRATION DIGITAL NEWSLETTER

 JOURNEY INWARD to JOURNEY OUTWARD

-From September 18 – October 23 we will explore this path of spiritual formation in worship, small groups and through spiritual practices.
-We have put together a Guidebook to use on our journey that will come out week by week as Small Group Curriculum.
-Sign up for one of the six-week Small Groups below!
+From the week of September 17 through the week of October 15, we will explore the outward journey in worship and small groups.
+We have put together a Guidebook that will come out week by week as a Small Group Curriculum or for use on your own.
+Sign up for one of the five-week Small Groups below!
+If you don’t see one that fits your schedule, reach out to Pastor Sarah, and we’ll see about adding more.

 Our fall schedule.